 If you put your career development on hold during the pandemic, you might feel like it’s time to get the ball rolling again.
 One option for administrative professionals is to get certified.
 It can bolster your resume as you start a job search, meet a goal for your annual performance review or simply show your expertise in certain areas of your job.

-To help you make that decision, we’ve put together this snapshot of two popular designations: the International Association of Administrative Professionals’ certified administrative professional (CAP) and the Microsoft Office specialist (MOS).
+But is certification right for you?
+To help you decide, we’ve put together this snapshot of two popular accreditations: the International Association of Administrative Professionals’ certified administrative professional (CAP) and the Microsoft Office specialist (MOS).
 Read on for the details about each administrative certification, including the exam requirements, formats and costs.